mikependon/RepoDB.NET/pages/features/tracing.md

 #### Create a Trace Factory

-Creating a trace factory class is a good way to abstract and ensure single instance of trace class is being created.
+Creating a trace `Factory` class is a good way to abstract and ensure single instance of trace object is being created.
 It is our recommendation when using the trace feature.

-The code below ensures that only a single instance of trace class is being used all throughout the application.
+The code below ensures that only a single instance of trace object is being used all throughout the application.

 ```csharp
 public static class TraceFactory